Julie-Ann is a longtime freelance writer who loves sharing her knowledge of chefs and cooking with others.

 1. Heston Blumenthal

-What's his story?
-When he was just 16 years old, his family visited a 3 star restaurant in Provence.
-The beautiful surrounding and the excellent food really captured his heart.
-Since that time, he has taken the world of cooking by storm.
+So, what is Blumenthal's story?
+When he was just 16 years old, his family visited a 3-star restaurant in Provence.
+The beautiful surroundings and the excellent food really captured his heart.
+That experience led him to take the world of cooking by storm.

-Before becoming what we know of him today, this self taught chef worked as a photocopier salesman, a debt collector and other things while he worked to improve his skills in French cuisine.
+Before becoming the famous chef we know today, Blumenthal worked as a photocopier salesman, a debt collector and other things while he strove to improve his skills in French cuisine on his own.
 He worked hard to perfect his skills and then spent two weeks traveling through France to find the true culture of the cuisine.

-After years of studying, and more than two years of searching, he bought a 450 year old pub in Bray in 1995.
+After years of studying and more than two years of searching, he bought a 450-year-old pub in Bray in 1995.
 It took a lot of hard work to get the location into shape.
-Once open, he got some good reviews.
 The restaurant was called The Fat Duck.
-It earned the Michelin star.
-In 2000 the location was closed and refurbished and featured multi course tasting menus when it reopened its doors.
+Once it was open, he got some good reviews and earned the Michelin star.
+In 2000, the location was closed and refurbished, then featured multi-course tasting menus when it reopened its doors.